zarquon42b/zarquon42b.github.io/_posts/2016-03-01-displacementfieldsupdate.md

 title: Update&#58; Displacement fields and smoothing in mesheR
 ---

 While I was at it, I also implemented different smoothers and made them also available to the registration function ```gaussMatch``` that is based on smooth displacement fields.
-Additionally, I introduced the function ```smoothDisplacementfield```, to (surprise, surprise) smooth an existing displacement fields.
+Additionally, I introduced the function ```smoothDisplacementField```, to (surprise, surprise) smooth an existing displacement fields.

 The smoothing kernels are calculating weights according to a distance \\(d\\) between two points.
 Based on \\(d\\) and the kernel bandwidth \\(\sigma\\), the weights \\(w(d)\\) are calculated as: